 - How can I get the most out of seminar?

 - What can I expect academically?

 Image: Students in the Evergreen Multicultural Scholars Program listen to a classroom presentation.

 If these questions sound familiar, The Evergreen Multicultural Scholars Program may be for you.

 We have designed an engaging, two-credit program to fit your needs and give you a greater understanding of the personal and social significance of multicultural scholarship.
 Take control of your academic experience, build a foundation of cultural awareness that will be critical to your success, and begin working toward Evergreen's Six Expectations before other new students even get to campus!

 First offered in 1997, the Evergreen Multicultural Scholars Program introduces incoming students to the Evergreen academic model, provides opportunities to put their learning into practice while exploring vital contemporary issues, and encourages them to build connections with other diversity-minded students, faculty and staff.

 The program is open to new first-year students and new transfer students.
 Students who complete the entire seven-day program, participate in a New Student Orientation Action Day volunteer activity, and meet with their assigned faculty or staff mentor at least twice during Fall quarter, will earn two academic credits.

-Thanks to our on-campus partners, including Residential and Dining Services, we are able to provide all instruction, housing, meals, supplies and transportation associated with the program for a modest fee of $250.
+Thanks to our on-campus partners, including Residential and Dining Services, we are able to provide all instruction, meals, supplies, transportation, and early move-in for students who have a housing contract for the academic year, all for a modest fee of $250.
 In addition, we have several scholarships available, so if you or your family have concerns about the cost of attending the Scholars Program, we will be happy to work with you.